lazaret/anuket/docs/anuket_tutorial.rst

    :language: python
    :linenos:

-We use here a Mako template with inherit from the default templates of Anuket.
+We use here a Mako template witch inherit from the default templates of Anuket.
-The template itsef just display the `hello` variable with is returned by the views.
+The template itsef just display the `hello` variable witch is returned by the views.